 A look at the NBA Logo and the History Behind the organization.

-It’s the photo of Jerry West, a Lakers basketball player that inspired the NBA logo.
+The NBA Logo is Jerry West, a Lakers basketball player that inspired the logo.
 The photo caught the designer’s trained eye for good reason.
 Even when reduced to a silhouette, it seems to glide across the page.
 It’s a dynamic image that accurately captures the nature of the sport.

 The color scheme of the logo (red, white, and blue) appealed to the patriotism of the NBA’s viewers and helped to establish the league as America’s choice for professional basketball.